-NET MODULE WebManager Admin Password Setup Please set a password for the admin account.
+NET MODULE WebManager

+Admin Password Setup Please set a password for the admin account.
 It shall have a minimum length of 6 characters and contain at least 2 numbers and 2 letters.

+Username: admin

+Enter new password:

+Confirm new password:

+Configure automatic mobile data connection

+Apply

+NetModule Insights

-Username: admin Enter new password: Confirm new password: I agree to the terms and conditions Configure automatic mobile data connection Apply NetModule Insights Subscribe to our mailing and get the latest news NetModule Router Simulator Hostname netbox Software Version 4.4.0.103 © 2004-2020, NetModule AG about software releases and much more
+Subscribe to our mailing and get the latest news about software releases and much more

+NetModule Router Simulator Hostname netbox Software Version 4.4.0.103 © 2004-2020, NetModule AG